fedcuit/fedcuit.github.com/source/_posts/2013-05-27-ubuntu-configuration.markdown

 **apt-get**

-* setup proxy for apt-get
+* Setup proxy for apt-get

 ```bash
 sudo gedit /etc/apt/apt.conf #This is a new file